To help answer common questions we've put together these Frequently Asked Question answers.

 If there is someone else in their household using kin2kin they can try the useful “Switch User” feature.
 This allows multiple people to use kin2kin under one mobile number.

-“Switch User” is accessible from “Settings” - bottom right on the home screen (it looks like 3 horizontal lines).
+“Switch User” is accessible from “More” tab - bottom right of the screen (it looks like 3 horizontal lines).

 You can opt to share content of your shared grandkids with them by following the directions listed here:

-- Go to ‘Settings’ button in the bottom righthand corner
+- Go to ‘More’ button in the bottom righthand corner

 - Click on “Account Settings”